 Requesting Course Equivalency AfterwardsBy default, courses listed on your transcript from abroad will return to NDSU as general credits.
 If you did not submit a substitution form before your transcript from abroad was received and processed, you can still request that the courses replace courses at NDSU later.
 The process depends on what you want to use your classes abroad to replace.

 - Courses for your major or minor: Submit the Substitute/Waive a Course Form directly to Registration and Records.

-- Courses for general education requirements: You can complete the Appeal General Education Requirements form (complete form online or PDF version) found on the Bison Connection website by November 15 for approval during fall semester and April 15 for approval during spring semester.
+- Courses for general education requirements: You can complete the Appeal General Education Requirements form (complete form online or PDF version) found on the one stop website by November 15 for approval during fall semester and April 15 for approval during spring semester.
 Several options apply:

 - 3 credits of UNIV 492, when completed successfully and transferred back to NDSU, will qualify for either Cultural Diversity or Global Perspectives credit.
 Check the box for "Study Abroad Students—Cultural Diversity or Global Perspectives" and select which of the two requirements you would like fulfilled.

 - 6+ credits of UNIV 492, when completed successfully and transferred back to NDSU, will qualify for both Cultural Diversity and Global Perspectives credit.
 Check the box for "Study Abroad Students—Cultural Diversity or Global Perspectives".

 - For other courses and/or general education requirements, you must explain concisely how the proposed course will fit into the general education category description from the Undergraduate Bulletin.
 Check the box "Substitution of a course into a general education category" and complete the requirements listed on the form.

 Both of these forms are available on the OneStop page at www.ndsu.edu/onestop/forms/.